-A prodigy at math and science, Taylor thrived in school and by age 11 had received many national honors.
-He attended college 5 years early, and earned two degrees in the study of the material world.
+A prodigy at math and science, Taylor thrived in school and by age 11 had received many national honours.
+He attended college 5 years early and earned two degrees in the study of the material world.
 Upon graduation, he entered a prestigious program of study under the tutelage of Hugh Everett.
 It was during this time that he grew close to fellow student Toshe Marinos.
 The two of them would go on to found the Paralux Corporation.

 In 1974, in a garage in Taylor’s childhood house, the two of them created Paralux.

-In 1984, Sarah developed an unusual disease and was ill and bed-ridden for several months.
+In 1984, Sarah developed an unusual disease and was ill and bedridden for several months.
 The illness took its toll on the family.
 After months of illness, Sarah finally recovered, but the stress on the family was too much.
 In 1985, Elizabeth was institutionalized, suffering from a series of delusions and hallucinations.

 In 1985, Jasper Taylor disappeared.
-A press-release issued by Paralux claimed that a lab accident took his life.
+A press release issued by Paralux claimed that a lab accident took his life.

 In 1990, a lab technician who had worked with Taylor previously was also institutionalized after claiming that she’d seen Taylor leave Paralux headquarters the night of his disappearance.

 Taylor was officially declared dead on December 31st, 1985.